tolauwae/phd-thesis/src/foundations/foundations.typ

 A more recent work by #cite(form: "prose", <li12:formal>) focussed on automatic debuggers.
 Its formalization is based on a kernel of the C language, and defines operational semantics for tracing, and for backwards searching based on those traces.
-The work proofs that its trace and search operations terminate, but defines no general correctness criteria.
+The work proves that its trace and search operations terminate, but defines no general correctness criteria.

 However, most works after 2000 have largely used the approach first presented by #cite(form: "prose", <bernstein95:operational>), such as a number of recent works @ferrari01:debugging @torres17:principled @lauwaerts24:warduino @holter24:abstract that inspired and informed this dissertation.
 While there are still large differences in the way debuggers are formalised in recent works, it is clear that defining their semantics in terms of the underlying language is now accepted as the canonical approach.